Let’s Dissect A Sloppy, Amateur Hit Job On Stephen Miller In Vanity Fair

 Let’s scrape away the pretty font, the cool graphics and the Trumpian buzzwords, and take a closer look.

-“Miller defended the lacrosse players in print, despite nearly universal condemnation of them by others on campus and in the media,” Cohen writes, choosing to make his first real characterization of Miller as a determined defender of rich white rapists, even when everyone around him saw them as guilty.
-What Cohen doesn’t mention until much, much later in the piece is that the players were exonerated of the charges, and that Miller’s description of innocent people tried unfairly by the press and their peers turned out to be spot on in this case.
+“Miller defended the lacrosse players in print, despite nearly universal condemnation of them by others on campus and in the media,” Cohan writes, choosing to make his first real characterization of Miller as a determined defender of rich white rapists, even when everyone around him saw them as guilty.
+What Cohan doesn’t mention until much, much later in the piece is that the players were exonerated of the charges, and that Miller was right to question the guilty verdict handed down by the press and his peers in this case.

+Miller did a “victory lap” after the ruling, Cohan writes, dismissing any possibility of a motive for Miller’s questioning of the accepted narrative other than a desire to defend white people and a desire for attention in the press.
+And he trots out a member of the Duke board of trustees during the trial, Robert Steel, to undercut the court’s verdict and reaffirm the boys must have been guilty of … something.

+“[Steel] remains unsure of exactly what happened in that bathroom that night,” Cohan writes.
+“But he’s confident it was something of which none of us would be proud.”

-Other reasons Cohen offers to support his characterization of Miller as a racist bent on some sort of world domination include:
+So Miller questioned the verdict of the media and his peers in a court of public opinion, and doesn’t think illegal immigrants should be handed citizenship on a silver platter.
+Here are some other dubious reasons Cohan offers to support his characterization of Miller as a racist bent on some sort of world domination:

 — A high school speech in which Miller said he’s tired of picking up his trash when there are janitors who are paid to do it for him, and said: “I will say and I will do things that no one else in their right mind would do.”
 A friend of Miller’s later said the speech was intended as satire.